-- 46. The commissioner of revenues claims powers specifically denied by Atwood and denied generally by the general assembly in reasonable construction and clear, unambiguous provisions over 42 provisions in Part 1, or TFRL, and 15 provisions in Atwood Part 2.
-He admits using Atwood's verification system without filter to track all customers of insurance companies, making for himself a list of noncustomers, or enforcement targets, suspending their registrations promiscuously. - 47.
+- 43. DOR policy creates a parallel liability and enforcement structure rather than accepting the extremely limited role of Atwood's EIVS as a system resting entirely on TFRL for its premise, running not concurrently and independently but consecutively with DOSHS administration upon traffic law violators. - 44.
+Respondent Gerregano uses powers denied by the general assembly in reasonable construction and clear, unambiguous provisions over 42 provisions in Part 1, or TFRL, and 15 provisions in Atwood Part 2.
+He admits using Atwood's verification system without filter to track all customers of insurance companies, making for himself a list of noncustomers, or enforcement targets, suspending their registrations promiscuously. - 45.
 Section 210 recognizes exemptions: (T.C.A. § 55-12-210(a)(1)(B) Proof of exemption from the owner or operator's financial security requirements under this chapter).
-Yet DOR illegally refuses to acknowledge exceptions "under this chapter" at T.C.A. § 55-12-106 that would exclude anyone not in an accident. - 48.
-The law requires DOR to search DOSHS financial responsibility division databases of SR-22 insureds.
-The division, says safety on its website, "is tasked with administering the Financial Responsibility Law, which involves suspending/revoking/cancelling and restoring driving privileges while maintaining all driver records."
-3 That is why revenue "shall" consult with safety "to determine https://www.tncourts.gov/sites/default/files/docs/TN%20Department%20of%20Safety%20Court%20Reporting%20%26%20Reinstatement%20Procedures.pdf
+Yet DOR refuses to acknowledge exceptions "under this chapter" at T.C.A. § 55-12-106 that would exclude anyone not in an accident.